blogcm/blogcm.github.io/_posts/2014-3-3-Router-pi.md

 ## ----------------------------------------------------------------------------------
 <a name="internet-sharing"></a>
-## Using the Raspberry Pi as an access point to share an internet connection (bridge)
+## Using the Raspberry Pi as an access point to share an internet connection (bridge) NOT NECESSARY

 One common use of the Raspberry Pi as an access point is to provide wireless connections to a wired Ethernet connection, so that anyone logged into the access point can access the internet, providing of course that the wired Ethernet on the Pi can connect to the internet via some sort of router.